Unleash/unleash-client-rust/README.md

 the user if they implement the thin trait used to abstract over the actual client.

-Examples with async-std and tokio are in the examples/ in the source tree.
+Examples with async-std (feature 'surf-client') and tokio (feature 'reqwest-client') are in the examples/ in the source tree.
+See the API docs for more feature information.

 To use it in a sync program, run an async executor and `block_on()` the relevant calls.
 As the client specification requires sending background metrics to the